kesarsatyam/Terribly-Tiny-Tales-Project/README.md

 ## Installation required Dependicies
 In this project we only need to install flask in our python environment from command promt-
   * pip install Flask
+  * import urllib.request ( We don't need to install, it is already installed )

 ## Below are the steps and components of the code which i have used in this project.
 There are two components in the project: